 Ans b

 Option a is incorrect.
 The values to be inserted into the table do not adhere to the schema.
-The first field is ‘Roll No’ which is of type ‘Number’, whereas in this option, we are treating the field as a String as it is enclosed within single quotes.
+The first field is ‘Roll No’ which is of type ‘Number’, whereas, in this option, we are treating the field as a String as it is enclosed within single quotes.

 Option b is correct.
 All the values adhere to the schema of the table.